cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_alg_notes.rst

 Machine Learning algorithms
 ***************************

-A computer program is said to learn from **experience** E with respect to some class of **tasks** T and **performance measure** P if its performance at tasks in T, as measured by P, improves with experience E.

--- Tom Mitchell

 .. code-block:: none
     :caption: K fold cross-validation, P123

     KFoldXV(D, A, L, k):
         Require: D, the given dataset, with elements z_i
         Require: A, the learning algorithm, seen as a function that takes D as input and outputs a learned function
         Require: L, the loss function, seen as a function from f and z_i to a scalar R
         Require: k, the number of folds

         Split D into k mutually exclusive subsets D_i. for i = 1 to k
             f_i = A(D, i)
             for z_j in D_i
                 e_j =L(f_i, z_j)
             end for
         end for
         return e

 .. code-block:: none
     :caption: :abbr:`SGD (Stochastic Gradient Descent)` update at training iteration k

     Require: Learning rate k.
     Require: Initial parameter theta
     while stopping criterion not met
         Sample a minibatch of m examples from the training set x_i with corresponding targets y_i Compute gradient estimate: g = 1/m * LossFunc(derivative(f(x_i, theta)), y_i) Apply update: θ =  θ − k * g end while